Growing Growers ICT

 On valuing diversity and hospitality:

 One important value of the Growing Growers program is to create a space that is hospitable to all kinds of specialty crop growers, both existing and aspiring.
-Here in the greater Wichita area, we face unique challenges in building educational grower programs.
-We don’t have a large, metropolitan base that might enable a whole host of programming options, varying across values or moral commitment, type and size of farming operation, audiences served, etc. We want to maintain and uplift the important differences that create the diverse range of growers in our region, while also providing quality educational opportunities for all such farmers.
-This is a high order, and we are doing our best to navigate these sometimes confusing circumstances.
-Your honest feedback and your willingness to stay connected to the programs we create helps us greatly in this endeavor.
+Here in the greater Wichita area, we face unique challenges in building educational grower programs, and as such, we want to maintain and uplift the important differences that create the diverse range of growers in our region, while also providing quality educational opportunities for all such farmers.
 As a participant in the program, you are invited into a civil discourse around these differences with others; showing respect and conversing with charity help us facilitate this hospitable environment.
 Without as many voices at the table as possible, we risk the possibility of becoming a homogenized echo chamber, unable to see beyond ourselves and move our organization forward.
 Your presence, your experience, and your uniqueness matter a great deal to us.

 Who can participate

-Workshops: Growing Growers workshops are open to everyone interested in learning more about specialty crop farm operations, whether starting a farm is a pipe dream or you’re a seasoned farming veteran and want a refresher.
+Our workshops and other learning opportunities are open to everyone interested in learning more about specialty crop farm operations, whether starting a farm is a pipe dream or you’re a seasoned farming veteran and want a refresher.

 Scope, funding, and administration

-Growing Growers ICT serves all of south-central Kansas, not just Sedgwick County, although it is operated out of the K-State Research and Education office in Sedgwick County.
+The Growing Growers ICT Learning Network serves all of south-central Kansas, not just Sedgwick County, although it is operated out of the K-State Research and Education office in Sedgwick County.
 The program is funded through a USDA Specialty Crop Block Grant, which is administered by the Kansas Department of Agriculture.

 Our program is modeled after the successful Growing Growers Kansas City, but is independently funded and managed.